mulesoft-assets/template-nets2sfdc-customer2account-broadcast/README.md

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

-As implemented, this Anypoint Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
+As implemented, this Anypoint Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).

 The batch job is divided in *Process* and *On Complete* stages.

-The integration is triggered by a poll defined in the flow that is going to trigger the application, querying newest Netsuite updates/creations matching a filter criteria and executing the batch job.
+The integration is triggered by a scheduler defined in the flow that is going to trigger the application, querying newest Netsuite updates/creations matching a filter criteria and executing the batch job.

 During the *Process* stage, for each Customer from Netsuite instance, we try to find already created Account in Salesforce instance according to Account's name.
 The data are adapted for upserting the Account in Salesforce and call the upsert operation in Salesforce system.